-Department: Government and

-International Affairs
+Department: School of Interdisciplinary Global Studies

 Contact Information: www.grad.usf.edu

 PROGRAM INFORMATION

 The graduate program leading to the M.A. in Political Science is designed to offer advanced general instruction in Political Science.
 It prepares its graduates for positions of responsibility in the public and private sectors, as well as in research, teaching, and study at the doctoral level.